kr-g/xvenv/README.md

     xvenv tools -u
         -> to update the tools packages

+or just as single command

+    xvenv make -q -u

 what will create the venv, then install pip, setuptools, twine, black, and flake8

 as soon the build is ready, test with